Poison Centre Notification

 Who is responsible for Poison Centre Notification?

-A common term in this topic is a Duty Holder.
-We would therefore like to explain this term to you.
-A Duty Holder is the one who is responsible for the PCN submission of a certain product.
+A Duty Holder is responsible for the Poison Centre Notification submission of a certain product.
 Tasks concerning a Poison Center submission may be delegated, but please note that a Duty Holder will always be held responsible for the submission of a PCN verification.
 Legally, there is always only one Duty Holder.

 Legal obligation Poison Centre Notification

-What data is required in the new format to complete a PCN notification?
+What data is required in the new format to complete a Poison Centre Notification?

-A product must be re-notified if the composition of the product changes.
+A product must be re-notified whenever the composition of the product changes.
 This can be the case when one or more ingredients are added, omitted or modified.
 As soon as a product is re-notified, a new UFI needs to be created as well.
 The UFI code is a unique alphanumeric code that belongs to the composition of a hazardous mixture.
 This information on the label makes it possible to quickly identify the mixture.
-If anything changes in other data, such as information on the packaging or the supplier’s data, then an update of the previous notification is sufficient.
 If anything changes in other data, such as information on the packaging or the supplier’s data, then an update of the previous notification is sufficient.

-Is it possible for a PCN to expire?
+Is it possible for a Poison Centre Notification to expire?

-A PCN registration never expires.
-A PCN registration does not expire, because most products are still used a long time after they were purchased, so calamities with this product can keep occurring.
-Therefore, it always remains important to keep providing the correct information on products, even if they are no longer actively sold.
-In the PCN format, there is also an option to indicate that a product is no longer sold in a country.
+A Poison Centre Notification registration never expires.
+It does not expire as most products are still used a long time after they were purchased, so calamities with this product can keep occurring.
+Therefore, it is always essential to keep providing the correct information on products, even if they are no longer actively sold.
+In the Poison Centre Notification format, there is also an option to indicate that a product is no longer sold in a country.